samerfarida/secure-bash-macos-ebook/ebook/about.md

 This book teaches you how to write secure, efficient scripts, from basic shell syntax to advanced security automation, with real-world examples and macOS-specific tips throughout.

+## About the Author

+Sammy Farida is a security architect and lifelong technologist with over a decade of experience in enterprise cybersecurity.
+He currently serves as a Global Solution Security Architect at PwC, where he focuses on endpoint security, automation, and secure architecture at scale.

+Sammy is passionate about Bash scripting, macOS internals, and open-source tooling.
+He is known for making complex topics approachable and actionable, whether building internal tools, designing enterprise security strategies, or automating tasks across thousands of devices.

+This ebook is the result of years spent writing, testing, and refining secure Bash scripts in real-world macOS environments, from personal workflows to global-scale infrastructure.

 ## Preface

 Over the past decade, I’ve had the privilege of securing some of the largest macOS fleets in the enterprise world.
 As a security engineer, I started as the macOS SME on a global security engineering team, building practical tools and processes to keep endpoints secure and users productive.
 I wrote countless Bash scripts to automate tasks, enforce security controls, and collect the data we needed to stay ahead of threats.